Who am I? — part 2

 We'll come back to all this later [INTERNAL REF].
 Here our main concern is the relatively simple question whether the study of our group-memberships can take us any closer to our real identity.
 There is no single, simple answer to this question.
 One of the reasons is that different cultures deal with group-membership in different ways.
-We already had a quick look at this in the previous chapter [INTERNAL REF], in which we dealt with the question were we, subjectively, lay the border between the self and ”everything else“.
+We have detailed this out a little further in chapter of the Appendix dealing with the shifting borders of the self.
 Another reason is that there are two rather different types of groups.
 The first type consists of groups, like clubs and societies, which are easy to join and easier to leave.
 Though our membership in these can temporarily make us proud or ashamed, they are temporary and as such it is quite clear they cannot be considered part of our essential identity.
 There are, however, also groups of a more permanent type, like for example the groups into which we are born and which stay with us throughout life: nationality, regional sub-cultures, religion, language, caste, family, ....
 Group-memberships of this second type tend to leave permanent marks that are difficult to erase even if one wants to.

 Still, even if we identify strongly with any of the groups into which we are born, they cannot give us our complete identity, because even within rather homogeneous groups, the members are never fully identical.
 One of the most obvious areas where our uniqueness shows, lies in fact, in the specific roles we play within the various groups to which we ”belong“.
 Within such groups, we tend to identify not only with the group as a whole, but also with the specific positions we occupy and the roles we play within them.
 In the traditional societies of the past, many of these roles and positions were more or less permanently fixed within the relatively stable social fabric of those days.
 The fixity of these roles and social positions has now become much less, but their importance has not.
 We still expect different behaviour from a parent, a teacher, a policeman, than from a child, a student or an artist, and for most people their role in the family and the society is still an important element of their ”social identity“.
 People tend to take their roles and positions seriously and often go through a major, existential crisis when their roles change, for example after a promotion, or the loss of a job.
 People typically have many complex roles, and their intersections provide patterns that are even more complex.